Automation Toolkit Getting Started

 6. The Excel Workbook Open action is added to the automation recipe.

-New action added to recipe - Excel Workbook Open
+First action added to recipe

 File Path:C:\Examples\Automation Toolkit\Reporting Example.xlsx